retorquere/zotero-better-bibtex/README.md

 # zotero-better-bibtex

 When installed, this extension will override the standard BibTex import-export to retain bibtex keys.
+It also installs a secon converter called "BibTeX cite keys" which will allow exporting entries as \\citep{.....} using these same keys.
+If you set this translator as your export default, you can drag and drop bibtex citations.

 The citekeys are stored in the "extra" field of the item, using bibtex: <your citekey>.
 If you edit and re-export, these citekes will be used.